hftbattle/documentation/en/interface/analysis/logs.md

 ### Logs

 Mining and analysis of trading information is a significant part of strategy development.
-Since number of atomic market events can be extremely large (about {{ book["trading.daily_deals"] }} million), there is a need to extract the most important details, features and strategy actions.
+Since number of atomic market events can be extremely large (about {{ book["trading.daily_deals"] }} million), there is a need in extracting the most important details, features and strategy actions.

+There are 3 files in deals and orders archive:
-Deals and orders archive contains 3 files: orders.tsv and deals.tsv - charts containing all the strategy orders and deals and logs.txt containing custom output.
+**orders.tsv** and **deals.tsv** - charts containing all the strategy orders and deals, **logs.txt** containing custom output.
 Here you can explore it:

 - [Orders](#orders)